Broke (The Office): Plot

 Michael Scott, Pam Beesly and Ryan Howard make paper deliveries in a used van.
 This routine, in addition to their duties at the Michael Scott Paper Company, takes such a toll on the group that they look into hiring a delivery person.
-They are told by their accountant that because of their low prices and fixed-cost pricing model, they not only cannot afford a delivery person, but will be bankrupt in a month.
+They are told by their accountant that because of their fixed cost pricing model, they not only cannot afford a delivery person, but will be bankrupt in a month.

 At Dunder Mifflin, Charles Miner announces that the Scranton branch, previously the company's most profitable office, has lost ten major clients to Michael's company.
 Chief Financial Officer David Wallace visits Scranton to see what can be done to stem the losses.
 In an about-face from his no-nonsense persona, Charles sucks up to David.
 David calls a meeting with Charles and Jim Halpert, but Charles insists Dwight Schrute be present because he is Charles's right-hand man.
 During the meeting, Dwight embarrasses Charles with outlandish suggestions.

 David decides the cheapest option is for Dunder Mifflin to buy out the Michael Scott Paper Company.
 Jim has learned the company's financial situation from Pam but feigns uncertainty when asked whether Michael is likely to be interested in a buyout.
 At David and Charles's orders, Jim brings the idea of a buyout to Michael, reassuring Michael that Dunder Mifflin is unaware of his company's financial situation.
 Dwight learns from a past client that Michael is begging customers for more money and informs Charles, but Jim manipulates their conversation so that Charles refuses to listen.

 After Michael rejects an initial offer of $12,000 to buy the company, David suggests that he is bluffing, saying he knows that his company's prices are too low to be sustainable.
 Michael rebuts him and claims that Dunder Mifflin's best branch is "bleeding" and David could be replaced during an upcoming stockholder meeting.
 David gives a second offer of $60,000, but Michael rejects this offer at the last second and demands the company give him his old job back and hire Ryan and Pam as salespeople.
 David is reluctant to hire three people with full benefits, especially given Ryan's disastrous history with the company, and likens it to "a multimillion-dollar buyout".
 Michael refuses to back down, and David agrees to his demands.

 As Charles leaves Scranton, Michael does not allow him any final words, mirroring Charles's earlier treatment of Michael.